SIMBAChain/hardhat/README.md

 $ npx hardhat simba pull --pullsourcecode false --interactive true
 ```

-If you want to pull a specific contract's most recently exported edition, by name, from SIMBA, then you can run:
+If you want to pull a specific contract's most recently exported version, by name, from SIMBA, then you can run:

 ```
 $ npx hardhat simba pull --contractname <your contract name>